andev0x/sql-formatter.nvim/README.md

 # sql-formatter.nvim

-A lightweight, high-performance SQL formatter plugin for Neovim that leverages `sqlparse` for optimal formatting results with a Lua fallback for basic formatting.
+A lightweight, high-performance SQL formatter plugin for Neovim that leverages `sql-formatter` (Node.js) or `sqlparse` (Python) for optimal formatting results, with a Lua fallback for basic formatting.

 ## Images
 <p float="left">